 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

 - Your doctor may also give you vitamins containing Vitamin D and calcium.
 Tell your doctor if you are unable to take these supplements.

-- Drink extra fluids so you will pass more urine while you are using this medicine.
-This will keep your kidneys working well and help prevent kidney problems.However, it is very important to not drink too much liquid.
+- Drink extra fluids so you will urinate more often and help prevent kidney problems.However, it is very important to not drink too much liquid.
 Talk to your doctor about the right amount of liquids for you.

 If a dose is missed:

 - Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.